 By comparison to American, Southwest offers a simple 3 fare structure:

 - Business Select: The closest thing to “first class” as Southwest gets.
-In actuality this means that you can just board the plane earlier.
+In actuality Business Select means that you can just board the plane earlier.

 - Anytime Fare: Fully refundable fare, no penalties for changing.